AndreasAugustin/go-gitmoji-cli/README.md

 ## Installation

-:warning: not all installation methods are tested (yet).
-Currently all is experimental.
-Will be updated when the first release has been done.
+:warning: Currently the package is in state `pre-alpha` please be aware that some functionality may change and some bugs may happen.

 ### brew

+:warning: **this method is not working (yet).
+Will be fixed ASAP** `https://github.com/AndreasAugustin/go-gitmoji-cli/issues/14`

 ```bash
 brew install https://github.com/AndreasAugustin/go-gitmoji-cli/Formula